eclipse-archived/ceylon-lang.org/documentation/1.0/reference/statement/throw.md

           throw CheckedException();
       }

-### Advice
+### Notes

+* Exceptions are used somewhat less in Ceylon than in other languages, since `null` or `[]` may be used to indicate certain kinds of problems in a more typesafe way.
+For example, `list[-1]` evaluates to `null` in Ceylon, instead of throwing an exception.
-It is possible, though not recommended, to use `throw` to implement control logic.
+* It is possible, though not recommended, to use `throw` to implement control logic.

 ## See also